jordimas/SoftTransEval-CAT/README.md

 | gemma3 | 4 | Super simple prompt | 15 | 36 | 5 | 144 | 0.29 | 0.75 | 0.42 | 7969 |
 | gemma3 | 5 | Categorization prompt | 16 | 51 | 4 | 129 | 0.24 | 0.8 | 0.37 | 6007 |

+Notes:
-Note: Gemma 3 is Gemma 3 27B model
+- Gemma 3 is Gemma 3 27B model
+- This evalalution is done over 400 strings of which 12.50% contain errors and 87.50% are correct.

 Legend:
 - version: version of the prompt